apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `protocol` : Defaults to `any` which means that any of the broker's supported protocols can connect via this transport.

+* `receive_buffer_size` : Sets the size of the internal socket receive buffer (aka setting the socket's SO_RCVBUF).

+* `send_buffer_size` : Sets the size of the internal socket send buffer (aka setting the socket's SO_SNDBUF).

+When the `receive_buffer_size` or `send_buffer_size` attributes are not set, then the broker will 'auto-tune' them to be between '64k' and '2k' based on the max number of connections established against the broker in the last 5 minutes and the size of the JVM heap.

 Furthermore, the connector element may contain protocol specific configuration elements.
 For example, to have the broker set the `user_id` header of messages to the id of user that sent the message, you would